jzxyouok/vimeo-downloads/README.md

 2. Organizes the links by size.
 3. Wraps the links in HTML and presents them to the visitor as buttons.

-A Settings page is provided to collect several tokens from Vimeo.
+A Settings page is provided to specify several token strings from Vimeo.

 **Note Well:** Vimeo provides download links for videos hosted on their "Pro" service.
 Download links are **NOT** available for videos posted on the Free Vimeo service.

-Plugin users will need several \"tokens\" from their Vimeo Pro API Apps account..
+Plugin users will need several tokens from their Vimeo Pro API Apps account.

 Details at: http://www.bob-easton.com/wordpressmembershipsites/vimeo-downloads-plugin/